thomasthebaud/Dretse/README.md

-- 👋 Hi, I’m @Dretse
+- 👋 Hi, I’m Thomas Thebaud, aka @Dretse
-- 👀 I’m interested in speech analysis, biometrics security and machine learning stuff
+- 👀 I’m interested in speech analysis, biometrics security and privacy preserving machine learning
-- 🌱 I’m currently learning to use voice conversion for spoofing ASV systems during py PhD
+- 🌱 I’m currently learning to use Speech-to-Speech and Speech-to-Text Machine translation systems, such as XLS-R of SpeechT5
-- 💞️ I’m looking to collaborate on a post-doctorate job, starting from october
+- 💞️ I’m looking to collaborate on a post-doctorate job, starting from november
 - 📫 How to reach me : usin my linkedin or my mail : dretse11@gmail.com